Michael Skibbe: 2015–2018: Greece

 On 1 September 2016, he enjoyed a 2–1 away win over the Netherlands in an International friendly, the first ever Greek win on Dutch soil with goals from Kostas Mitroglou and Giannis Gianniotas.
 On 6 September 2016, Greece played against newly FIFA recognized minnow country Gibraltar who were appearing in their first FIFA competition game in their history and Skibbe's Greeks despite at one point the scores were level at 1–1, they went on to defeat the Gibraltarians 4–1 at Estádio Algarve in Faro/Loulé and get off the mark strong in their Round 1 2018 FIFA World Cup qualification group game.
 Greece have continued to be successful in their group, drawing 1–1 to a highly commendable Belgium squad on 25 March 2017.

 Despite losing to the Belgians 1–2 at home some months later, subsequent positive results against Cyprus and Gibraltar helped Greece clinch a place in the World Cup qualification playoffs, being placed second to Belgium and just above Bosnia & Herzegovina.
 The team's playoff campaign against Croatia was rather disappointing due to a heavy 4–1 away defeat in the 1st leg at Maksimir Stadion, which also proved to be the aggregate score that got Greece eliminated, following a goalless draw in the return leg at Karaiskakis Stadium.
 Despite this outcome, the Hellenic Football Federation recognized Skibbe's contribution to restoring the national team's status within the footballing world after a devastating Euro 2016 qualifier campaign, and the increased cohesion and chemistry that he brought amongst the players during his reign.
 In fact, on 12 November 2017, Skibbe announced to the press that he would remain at the helm of Greece, something later confirmed by the Federation after the manager signed a two-year contract extension covering the UEFA Euro 2020 qualifiers.
 However, a poor showing in the first rounds of UEFA's newly formed Nations League competition, has prompted the Federation to consider sacking him.
 Skibbe's removal from his post as Greece manager was confirmed on 24 October 2018, with native experienced manager Angelos Anastasiadis expected to take charge for both the Nations League's two remaining games, and the Euro 2020 qualifiers.

-Al-Ain
+2020–2021: Al-Ain

 Skibbe became manager of Al-Ain on 17 October 2020.
 Skibbe's first match was a 1–0 loss to Al Hilal.
 28 January 2021, Skibbe was sacked by Al-Ain.
 At the time of his sacking, Al-Ain sat at the bottom of the table, six points from safety.

-Sanfrecce Hiroshima
+2021–present: Sanfrecce Hiroshima

+On 25 November 2021 he was appointed as manager of Sanfrecce Hiroshima.
+In 2022, he led the club to a 3rd place finish in the J1 League, a runner-up spot in the Emperor's Cup, and a J.League Cup title for the first time in club history.
+Skibbe was subsequently selected for the 2022 J.League Manager of the Year award.